yasoob/intermediatePython/targeting_python_2_3.rst

 In a lot of cases you might want to develop programs which can be run in both, Python 2+ and 3+.

-Just imagine that you have a very popular python module which is use by hundreds of people but not all of them have python 2 or 3.
+Just imagine that you have a very popular Python module which is use by hundreds of people but not all of them have Python 2 or 3.
 In that case you have two choices.
-The first one is to distribute 2 modules, one for python 2 and the other for python 3.
-The other choice is to modify your current code and make is compatible with both python 2 and 3.
+The first one is to distribute 2 modules, one for Python 2 and the other for Python 3.
+The other choice is to modify your current code and make is compatible with both Python 2 and 3.

 In this section I am going to highlight some of the tricks which you can employ to make a script compatible with both of them.